INGV/instance/README.md

 * **Stations inventory** ([**StationXML**](http://repo.pi.ingv.it/instance/responses.tgz), 15 MB)

 <!-- The **notebooks** provided in this repo can be used to reproduce the figures of the manuscript Michelini et al., 2021, submitted. -->
-The multipart files can be reassembled with the following commands:
+All the above downloads provide `bzip2` compressed files.
+The multipart files can be reassembled and then unzipped (e.g., for the event data file)

 ```
-cat Instance_events_counts.hdf5.bz2.part-* | tar xj
+cat  Instance_events_counts.hdf5.bz2.part-* > Instance_events_counts.hdf5.bz2
-cat Instance_events_gm.hdf5.bz2.part-* | tar xj
+bzip2 -d Instance_events_counts.hdf5.bz2
 ```

-A **sample dataset** of approximately 1.7 GB is provided in the repository to run the notebooks.
+A **sample dataset** of about 1.7 GB is provided to run the notebooks.
 The sample dataset contains 10,000 events and 1000 noise waveforms together with the associated metadata.
-Users potentially interested can evaluate whether **INSTANCE** fulfill their needs without downloading the whole dataset.
+Potentially interested users can evaluate **INSTANCE**  data and metadata without downloading the whole dataset.

 * [**Sample dataset**](http://repo.pi.ingv.it/instance/Instance_sample_dataset.tar.bz2) (1.7 GB)

+## Notebooks
+The following notebooks provides example about reading waveforms and metadata of INSTANCE.
+They refers to the  **sample dataset**; to use them with the full dataset filenames must be changed accordingly.

+`Plots.ipynb` to explore significant parameters distribution of the dataset using metadata

+`Waveforms.ipynb` to select and plot 3 channel waveforms

+`Station_Hypocenter_MomentTensor.ipynb` provides maps about earthquakes included in INSTANCE

 ## Requirements